 Best Beef Recipes is an Amazon Associate.
 We receive compensation for purchases made through affiliate links.

 This is the best ribeye recipe because it cooks in the oven first, and then in a pan for the perfect sear on the outside with a beautiful medium-rare center.
-Once you reverse sear ribeye steak, you'll want to make it this way every time... trust me!
+Once you reverse sear ribeye steak, you'll want to make it this way every time... it is one of my favorite dinner ideas!

 - ribeye steak about 1½ to 2 inches thick